-- Group pre-tax profit of RM496 million was 95% higher compared with RM255 million for 1H2016, mainly due to significantly higher profit contribution by its 18.5% associate, Wilmar International Limited (Wilmar) which recorded a net profit of USD422 million compared with USD19 million in 1H2016.
+- Group pre-tax profit of RM1.29 billion was 7% higher than FY2016 mainly due to higher profit contribution from our 18.5% associate, Wilmar International Limited (Wilmar) which contributed RM0.97 billion for FY2017.

 REVIEW OF OPERATIONS

-The results of PPB’s business operations for 1H2017 are summarised as follows :-
+The results of PPB’s business operations for 2017 are summarised as follows :-

 - Revenue from the Grains and Agribusiness segment was up 5% to RM3.01 billion mainly attributed to the increase in flour sales volume in Vietnam and Malaysia, coupled with higher feed sales volume and selling prices in Malaysia.
 Segment profit decreased due to lower profit margin of flour.

 - Consumer Products segment revenue grew 10% to RM685 million due to higher revenue from edible oils, bakery products as well as sales of other in-house products and agency products.
 Segment profit improved mainly from a one-time gain of RM8.0 million from sale of land and building in 2017.

 - Revenue from the Film Exhibition and Distribution segment grew by 3% to RM481 million in FY2017 mainly due to contribution from new cinemas opened in 2017.
 Segment profit declined arising from the lower admission rate and increased film exhibition operating costs which were partially mitigated by an increase in average ticket prices and improved concession sales.